 Centre of Forensic Interviewing

-The Centre of Forensic Interviewing (CoFI) was founded in 2010 by Professor Becky Milne to meet a perceived need for a specialist centre to bring together research, teaching and training; as each area informs the next; a cyclical relationship.
-As a highly specialised area that is influential on policy and practice for government departments, police forces and other law enforcement professionals, both in the UK and abroad, it was necessary to establish a foundation based on research and practice.
+As a highly specialised area that's influential on policy and practice for government departments, police forces and other law enforcement professionals, both in the UK and abroad, it was necessary to establish a foundation based on research and practice.
 Based within the Institute of Criminal Justice Studies at the University of Portsmouth, the Centre provides teaching to students of criminology-related subjects in conjunction with research opportunities for those wishing to examine any topic within the field of interviewing and investigation, alongside training and knowledge transfer initiatives for professionals working in investigative interviewing.

 People undertaking research into investigative interviews at Portsmouth have the opportunity to benefit from the knowledge of specialists working in the field of law enforcement, from both the academic and professional sides of the subject, in one of the first industry-standard digital recording suites within one of the UK’s largest criminal justice research centres.